hudanmin/vo2test/README.md

 	- A planet can spawn a miner only when it has enough mineral (the cost to spawn a miner is `1000` minerals)
 	- A planet can spawn an unlimited amount of miners, as long as it has enough minerals
 	- When a miner is spawn, the amount of minerals (`1000` minerals) is substracted from the planet's total mineral storage
+	- Spawning a miner is done manually from the frontend (see design)

 #### Miner